silphid/jen/README.md

 ## Verifying required variables in custom scripts

-To make your scripts more robust and self documented, you can use the `jen require VAR1 VAR2 ...` command in their first few lines (typically after `set -e` to make script fail in case of missing variable):
+To make your jen bash scripts more robust and self documented, you can use the `jen require VAR1 VAR2 ...` command in their first few lines (typically after `set -e` to make script fail in case of missing variable):

 ```bash
 #!/bin/bash